-ACCORDING to Hindu Yogis, it is this “laghima” which enables a person to levitate.
-Dr. Reyna said that on board these machines, which were called “Astras” by the text, the ancient Indians could have sent a detachment of men onto any planet, according to the document, which is thought to be thousands of years old.
-The manuscripts were also said to reveal the secret of “antima”, “the cap of invisibility” and “garima”, “how to become as heavy as a mountain of lead.”
+ACCORDING TO HINDU YOGIS, it is this “laghima” which enables a person to levitate.
+On board these Vimanas, which were called “Astras” in the text, the ancient Indians could have sent a detachment of men to any planet, according to the document which is thousands of years old.
+The manuscripts were also said to reveal the secret of “antima”, “the cap of invisibility” and “garima”—how to become as heavy as a mountain of lead!

 “Gurkha, flying a swift and powerful vimāna,